luizbgomide/EclipsePhase2e-ptbr/src/04/25-synthmorphs.md

 ### Dragonfly

-The dragonfly takes the shape of a meterlong flexible shell with eight wings, four manipulator limbs, and a prehensile tail.
+The dragonfly takes the shape of a meter-long flexible shell with eight wings, four manipulator limbs, and a prehensile tail.
 Capable of near-silent flight in Earth gravity, dragonfly bots fare even better in microgravity.
 Their wings operate independently and can rotate, allowing for graceful maneuvering, hovering, and tight turns.

 <blockquote class="indent stat-list">